 This section is applicable to all Federal-aid construction projects exceeding \$2,000 and to all related subcontracts and lower-tier subcontracts (regardless of subcontract size), in accordance with 29 CFR 5.5.
-The requirements apply to all projects located within the right-of-way of a roadway that is functionally classified as Federal-aid highway.
-23 U.S.C.
+The requirements apply to all projects located within the right-of-way of a roadway that is functionally classified as Federal-aid highway, 23 U.S.C.
 113. This excludes roadways functionally classified as local roads or rural minor collectors, which are exempt.
 23 U.S.C.
 101. Where applicable law requires that projects be treated as a project on a Federal-aid highway, the provisions of this subpart will apply regardless of the location of the project.
 Examples include: Surface Transportation Block Grant Program projects funded under 23 U.S.C.
-133 [excluding recreational trails projects], the Nationally Significant Freight and Highway Projects funded under 23 U.S.C.
-117, and National Highway Freight Program projects funded under 23 U.S.C.
+133 [excluding recreational trails projects], the Nationally Significant Freight and Highway Freight Program projects funded under 23 U.S.C.
 167.